 An onlay covers the entire cusp of the tooth and is typically used when the tooth is broken or cracked.
 These dental devices are typically made from porcelain or gold.
 A great advantage of an onlay over a crown is its conservative preparation of the tooth.
 However, in cases where the tooth is severely broken down, a crown would be the only option for restoration of your tooth.

 Though, if there is a situation that calls for an onlay, Dr. Zadeh will work with you to figure out the course of treatment and make his recommendations for restoration dentistry.
-If the tooth may continued to deteriorate due to an internal issue, a root canal and crown or even extraction may be recommended.
-However, if the situation calls simply for an onlay — then an onlay will be prepared for you and installed.
+If the tooth may continue to deteriorate due to an internal issue, a root canal and crown or even an extraction may be recommended.
+However, if the situation simply calls for an onlay, then an onlay will be prepared for you and installed.

-Dr. Zadeh uses E-Max pressed porcelain in his in-house lab to create these restorations.
-The fact that Dr. Zadeh uses an in-house laboratory and CEREC machine to craft all of your dental appliances helps him keep down your time and money costs.
+Dr. Zadeh uses e.max pressed porcelain in our in-house lab to create these restorations.
+The fact that Dr. Zadeh uses an in-house laboratory and CEREC machine to craft all of your dental appliances helps us keep down your time and money costs.